Starship Propellant Transfer Demonstration: Payload

 The second launch in the propellant transfer will fly an unknown amount of propellant as its payload.
-In order to prevent the propellant from boiling during the vehicle's time in orbit, significant insulation and vacuum jacketing will be added to the propellant lines inside the vehicle.
+To prevent the propellant from boiling during the vehicle's time in orbit, significant insulation and vacuum jacketing will be added to the propellant lines inside the vehicle.
 This change was introduced on the first Starship Block 2 vehicle, S33.

+The manager of NASA’s lunar landing program, said in 2024 that, “We’re going to have to do the [autonomous] prop transfer flights more than once or twice or three times in my opinion” [before proceeding with a manned Artemis flight].

+Delayed Launch

+The in-orbit Starship Propellant Transfer Demonstation was originally planned for March 2025, then delayed to March 2026, but it is not yet scheduled as of September 2026.